 No teachings of Jesus went into the bargain for later non-Jewish followers

-The Bible holds that no teachings of Jesus for Jews were needed for non-Jews - that is part of the foundational Christianity: there are only four requirements for non-Jewish followers, it says, and they are understood in the light of the Law of Moses.
+So Acts shows that no teachings of Jesus for depraved Jews were needed for non-Jews.
+There are only four requirements for non-Jewish followers, it says.
+They are understood in the light of the Law of Moses.
 All the apostles and the Holy Ghost agreed on this:

 It seemed good to the Holy Spirit and to us not to burden you with anything beyond the following requirements: You are to abstain from food sacrificed to idols, from blood, from the meat of strangled animals and from sexual immorality.
 You will do well to avoid these things.
-[Acts 15:28-29; emphasis added]
+(Acts 15:28-29; highlighting added)

-Teachings of Jesus are not included!
+Teachings of Jesus are not included.
 The Law of Moses covers the first five books of the Bible.
 Five books.
 A Christian, on the other hand, has four requirements - You may think immoral sex is a bad thing, and that that having blood food is not.
-Where did such an idea creep in?
-Judged by the four requirements (above), a Christian having blood food (black pudding, blood sausage, Brat, Wurtz, etc.) is on thin ice, and so is Christian having immoral sex (adultery).
-Poultry wrangled to death may pose another problem to all too many, but beer not - not to begin with, at least.
+Where did such an idea creep in from?
+Judged by the four requirements (above), a Christian having blood food (black pudding, blood sausage, Brat, Wurtz, etc.) is on thin ice, and so is a Christian having immoral sex (adultery).
+Poultry wrangled to death may pose another problem to all too many because of the no to "strangled animals", but beer was not forbidden - it comes with other problems in time, though.
 [The Blood-Laws]

 Sheep and Bible words

 That teachings of Jesus for Jews only entered the Christian gospels are wrongly there, on his word.
 Many sorts of gospels were written later, in part forged, in the early church.
 It was a common activity for gospel writers then.
-Words were in part made up and then edited to look convenient to lots of fools if they were not Jews.
-Rascal activities long after the death of Jesus founded the four gospels in the New Testament.
-Dr Bart D. Ehrman (link above) has written many well-received books about it.
+Words were in part made up and then edited to look convenient to non-Jews.
+Non-straight activities long after the death of Jesus founded the four gospels in the New Testament.
+Dr Bart D. Ehrman (link above) has written books about it.
 Many of his book titles give an impression of themes he goes into.
 [A good deal of Dr Ehrman's books]

 The granted value of not being a Jesus sheep

 Another term for believer is sheep.
 Jesus and others use it.
 It is a metaphor.
-[Matthew 9:12-13; John 10:3].
-Sheep may have problems thinking a lot, or far ahead.
+(Matthew 9:12-13; John 10:3).
+Sheep may meet with problems that people do not have, such as being slaughtered by those they trust in.
 It should be much better not to be a sheep and not belong to Jesus . . .
-[Matthew 9:12; Matthew 12:12; John 14:12].
+(Matthew 9:12; Matthew 12:12; John 14:12).
 Consider the Jesus quote: "How much more valuable is a man than a sheep!"
-[Matthew 12:12].
+(Matthew 12:12).

 Clumsy, clumsy double play